iyagicom/MelIyagi/README.md

 ## Usage

 1. Launch MelIyagi.
-2. i2pd starts automatically when the embedded I2P component is enabled.
+2. Start `i2pd` separately when using I2P.
 3. For Freenet, run a Hyphanet node separately.
+4. Start Tor separately when Tor routing is required.
-4. Paste a Freenet, I2P, or magnet URI into the URI input field, or open a `.torrent` file.
+5. Paste a Freenet, I2P, or magnet URI into the URI input field, or open a `.torrent` file.
-5. Right-click a torrent to select the connection mode:
+6. Right-click a torrent to select the connection mode:

    * Direct
    * Tor
    * Parallel Direct + Tor
    * I2P
    * Full Direct + Tor + I2P
-6. After the download is complete, right-click the item and select **Preview** or **Open Folder**.
+7. After the download is complete, right-click the item and select **Preview** or **Open Folder**.

 ---